What Is Phishing & How Does It Work?

 If you think that you’ve been the victim of a phishing attack, it’s important to take action immediately and change your passwords.
 You should also contact your bank or credit card company to let them know what happened.

-But, if you have already clicked on a phishing link, don’t panic, we have a great guide where we have step-by-step instructions on what to do after clicking on a phishing link, check it.
+But, if you have already clicked on a phishing link, don’t panic, we have a great guide where we have a step-by-step guide on what to do after clicking on a phishing link, check it.

 How to avoid phishing attempts that are not via email